Pythonese/2DsMax/README.md

 ## What is 2DsMax?
 2DsMax is a 2D animation software developed in Russia by Danil.
 ## Installation
-Download the 2DsMax-x64 or 2DsMax-x86 file and run WindowsProject2.exe.
+Download "2DsMax-x64.zip" or "2DsMax-x86.zip" and run WindowsProject2.exe.
+## How to Build Locally
+For building it run aaa with Visual Studio.